 We are a development stage company.
 Therefore, you must evaluate us in light of the uncertainties and complexities present in a development stage biotechnology company.
 We are conducting research and development on our product candidates.
 As a result, we have not begun to market or generate revenues from the commercialization of any of these products.
 To date, we have only generated revenues from investments, research grants and collaborative research and development agreements.
 We will need to engage in significant, time-consuming and costly research, development, pre-clinical studies, clinical testing and regulatory approval for our products under development prior to their commercialization.
 In addition, pre-clinical or clinical studies may show that our products are not effective or safe for one or more of their intended uses.
 We may fail in the development and commercialization of our products.
-As of September 30, 2001, we have incurred an accumulated net operating loss of \$50,241,000 since inception, and we expect to continue to incur significant increasing operating losses over the next several years.
+As of September 30, 2002, we have incurred a deficit accumulated during the development stage of approximately \$66.6 million, and we expect to continue to incur significant increasing operating losses over the next several years.
 If we succeed in the development of our products, we still may not generate sufficient or sustainable revenues or we may not be profitable.

-If we cannot raise additional capital we may need to discontinue our research and development activities.
+If we cannot raise additional capital, we may need to discontinue our research and development activities.
 In addition, any additional financing could result in equity dilution.

 We may need substantial additional funding to conduct our research and product development activities.
-Based on our current operating plan, we believe that our currently available resources will be adequate to satisfy our capital needs into the fourth quarter of 2002.
+Based on our current operating plan, we believe that our currently available resources will be adequate to satisfy our capital needs into the first half of 2004.
 Our future capital requirements will depend on the results of our research and development activities, clinical studies and trials, competitive and technological advances and the regulatory process.
 If our operations do not become profitable before we exhaust our resources, we will likely need to raise substantial additional funds through collaborative ventures with potential corporate partners and through additional debt or equity financings.
 We may in some cases elect to develop products on our own instead of entering into collaboration arrangements.
 This would increase our cash requirements for research and development.

-However, we have not entered into arrangements to obtain any additional financing, except for the credit facility with PharmaBio.
-Any additional financing could include unattractive terms or result in significant dilution of stockholders' interests and share prices may decline.
+We have not entered into arrangements to obtain any additional financing, except for the \$8.5 million revolving credit facility with PharmaBio Development Inc., a subsidiary of Quintiles Transnational Corp., which may be expanded to \$10 million Any additional financing could include unattractive terms or result in significant dilution of stockholders' interests and share prices may decline.
 If we fail to enter into collaborative ventures or to receive additional funding, we may have to delay, scale back or discontinue our research and development operations, and consider licensing the development and commercialization of products that we consider valuable and which we otherwise would have developed ourselves.
-Furthermore, we could cease to qualify for listing of our securities on the NASDAQ SmallCap Market.
-See "Risk Factors--The market price of our stock may be adversely affected by market volatility."
+Furthermore, we could cease to qualify for listing of our securities on the NASDAQ SmallCap Market if the market price of our common stock declines as a result of the dilutive aspects of such potential financings.
+See "Risk Factors-The market price of our stock may be adversely affected by market volatility."

-The clinical trial and regulatory approval process for the Company's products will be expensive and time consuming, and the outcome is uncertain.
+The clinical trial and regulatory approval process for our products will be expensive and time consuming, and the outcome is uncertain.